“Is SEO worth it?” and “Is SEO dead?” are questions I get regularly as the owner of a performance marketing agency.

 - Takes 6 months (or longer) to rank on page 1

 - May not generate significant traffic to the website until you rank in the top 4 positions on Google (the top position on Google generates ~30% of the clicks, with the second position only ~15%).

 - Subject to change if Google makes changes to their algorithm.
 So all your SEO work can be wiped out in minutes.

-- An average Facebook Ad campaign can generate leads for $50 each
+- An average Facebook Ad campaigns often generate leads for less than $100 each

-- That would mean your business gets 30 new leads a month with the prospective clients name, phone, email as well as qualifying questions
+- That would mean your business gets 15 or more new leads a month with the prospective clients name, phone, email as well as qualifying questions

 - Those leads can become referrals generating more business